-Deciding on the best 1,000-watt inverter is a tough decision with all of the choices available.
+Deciding on the best 1,000-watt inverter is a tough decision with all of the choices, but this article provides the information you need to make the right decision.

 This article is based on my experience, forum feedback from RV owners, truck drivers, contractors, campers, industrial users, etc., and of course reviews.

-I have provided two quick comparison guides, and more lengthy explanations and reviews.
+I have provided two quick comparison guides, and additional detail and reviews.

 Table of contents

-- Bestek is popular among buyers that enjoy tent and car camping.
+- Bestek is popular among tent and car campers.

 - Renogy is purchased more by the RV and off-grid home groups.